top of page

 At his retirement, Mr. Shaw was named the Executive Director Emeritus.
 His entire career was typified by three characteristics - Professionalism, Dedication and Leadership.
 The Academy’s Basic Training staff selects the individual student they feel best exhibits the potential to meet those standards set by Mr. Shaw.

-The Firearms Award is presented at graduation to that recruit who shoots the highest cumulative score of the four tested courses of fire.
-The mandated courses include the 60-round Modified Double Action (MDA), the 50-round Tactical Qualification (TQC) reduced light, the 10-round Shotgun and the 10-round Shotgun-reduced Light.
+The Firearms Award is presented at graduation to that recruit who shoots the highest cumulative score of the three tested courses of fire.
+The mandated courses include the 50-round Tactical Qualification (TQC), 50-Round TQC-III, and the TQC-III reduced light.

 The EVOC Award is presented at graduation to that recruit who achieves the highest cumulative score on the required Emergency Vehicle Operations tests, which include the Precision Driving Course and the Pursuit.